|

 by the extra pay.
 It should be seen as a benefit.

-Samuel Merritt College, CA
+Samuel Merritt College, CA Type: private college

 Enrollment: 650